Sign In / Sign Out

 - LIN 584-MTESOL practicum internship* (3) - cannot be taken in the first two semesters of the program

-- Electives^ (12): 3 credit hours of graduate credit in the English department (LIN or ENG courses); 9 credit hours of graduate credit can be from any department (e.g., English, education, international letters and cultures, speech and hearing science).
+- Electives^ (12): 3 credit hours of graduate credit in the English department (LIN courses); 9 credit hours of graduate credit can be from any department (e.g., English, education, international letters and cultures, speech and hearing science).

 Foreign Language Requirement: Students must demonstrate or provide evidence of competent knowledge of a natural language other than modern English.
 For more information, see the foreign language tab.

 *Please see the Practicum Internship tab for details on LIN 584.